Udon171/Cyber-Jeff/README.md

 - **Branding**: Displays the Cyber Jeff logo and tagline for brand consistency.

 ##### Instructions
-- A dedicated section or modal (accessible via the navigation menu) provides clear instructions on how to use Cyber Jeff’s features.
+- A dedicated modal (accessible via the info button) provides clear instructions on how to use Cyber Jeff’s features.

 ##### Feedback
 - A feedback link in the header directs users to the contact form or social media for sharing thoughts and suggestions.